tharanees/javascript-demo/README.md

 Clients subscribing to `ws://localhost:4000/ws` receive JSON messages:

-- `snapshot` – full asset array on connection with latest timestamp.
+- `snapshot` – full asset array on connection with latest timestamp and current data source (`remote` or `synthetic`).
-- `update` – refreshed asset array every fetch cycle (~15s).
+- `update` – refreshed asset array every fetch cycle (~15s) including the data source and whether a fallback was used.
-- `error` – network/data fetch failures propagated to subscribers.
+- `warning` – emitted when the service downgrades to the bundled snapshot because the live API is unavailable.

 These payloads drive the real-time ticker and instant table updates on the dashboard.

 ## Dataset credit

 Data is sourced from the [CoinCap](https://coincap.io/) public API.
-Please review their terms of service before using the data in production environments.
+A trimmed snapshot from the same dataset ships in `backend/src/data/seedAssets.json` so the demo keeps working in offline or firewalled environments.
+Please review CoinCap's terms of service before using the data in production environments.